giantswarm/management-cluster-bases/bases/provider/eks/README.md

 `extraConfig` of priority `98`, the secret `99` and finally the `userConfig.configMap` and `userConfig.secret` values would be layered in.

+### Catalog secrets

+One thing to be noted with the `HelmRelease` process that differs from the app platform is the treatment of `catalog` secrets and configmaps.

+Under the app platform, there may be values coming from the catalog that apply as a base layer upon which everything else is merged (e.g. catalog has priority 0)

+This capability is lost with `HelmRelease` objects and these must contain all configuration options as `values` and `valuesFrom` references as part of the spec.

 ### Deployment

 When deploying `App` CRs, you have the option of specifying `inCluster` true to